 Contact your local Alzheimer’s Association for a support group schedule (VERY important!), try and carve out time for yourself when you can be free from responsibility or caregiving duties.
 Don’t be afraid to ask friends and family for help -- self-care is at the top of your to-do list and takes practice!
 Your well being is important – we all know the benefit of putting on our own oxygen mask first.
 You may also want to get support from a therapist.
 Ask us – we work with wonderful providers who can help.

 Medical alert systems are valuable life-saving devices.
 They can protect seniors in case of emergency while providing untold peace of mind for caregivers and loved ones.
-In studies, nine out of 10 subscribers reported that their medical alert system helped them maintain their independence.Click here to learn more!
+In studies, nine out of 10 subscribers reported that their medical alert system helped them maintain their independence.Click here to Contact us to learn more!